mthiebaux/JSNtemplate/README.md

 > npm install express
 ```

-Note that to enable ESM *import* features, the server script has been named with the *.mjs* extension:
+Note that to enable ESM *import* features, the Express server script has been named with the *.mjs* extension:

 ```
 > node server.mjs